 Here are a few wildflowers that we saw during our visit in September.

-- Protecting Place: Leo Petroglyph Edition, published at Preservation and Place
+- Preservation and Place: Protecting Place: Leo Petroglyph Edition

-- TrekOhio: How do anthropologists know anything about the Hopewell Indians’ beliefs? — discusses shamanism that would also be relevant to the Fort Ancient people.
+- TrekOhio: How do anthropologists know anything about the Hopewell Indians’ beliefs? — discusses the practices of shamanism that would also be relevant to the Fort Ancient people.

 Leo Petroglyph is near the village of Leo, five miles northwest of Jackson, in Jackson County.
 Turn off of U.S. Route 35 on County Road 28, then left in Leo on Township Road 224.